mapbender/mapbender-documentation/en/quickstart.rst

 Installation
 ===============
-For the installation of Mapbender have a look at http://doc.mapbender.org/en/book/installation.html.
+For the installation of Mapbender have a look at `Installation <installation.html>`_.

 Start Mapbender
 ================================================================================